Overview: Decision workflow module (Console)

 Overview

-In Edify workflows, the decision module is used to compare an input value (like an incoming phone call or text message) with one or more logic checks.
+The decision workflow module is used to compare an input value (like an incoming phone call or text message) with one or more logic checks.
 The decision module evaluates the incoming data and determines whether it passes or fails the logic check.
 Depending on the result, the decision module routes through either a valid or invalid exit port.
 This means that you can have branching workflow paths based on the result of a decision module.

 For example, the decision module could be configured to analyze the area code of an inbound phone call.
 See the screenshot below for an example of this scenario.